bobbingwide/written/README.md

 ## Change Log
+# 0.1.3
+* Changed: Remove Follow me from sidebar-short.
+* Changed: Use social-links rather than sidebar-short in query-sidebar-short

 # 0.1.2
 * Changed: Force social links into a vertical list using a narrow column
 * Changed: Update screenshot of 'Written' post rather than page.